-This day is particularly aimed at senior executives and presents the big-picture understanding of how the world for extractive business has changed and how we need to react to this.
+This day is particularly aimed at corporate, regional and site communities and social performance practitioners and managers, and presents the big-picture understanding of how the world for extractive business has changed and how we need to react to this.

 - Days Two and Three

 We look at solutions here: what has worked in the extractive sectors?
 Case studies and good practice examples will be presented including on stakeholder engagement, agreement-making, grievance management, monitoring and reporting, local procurement, social investment, integrating social performance into your operation and the benefits of partnerships.
-The aim is to attain social license to operate as a competitive advantage.
+The aim is to obtain and nurture the social license to operate as a competitive advantage.